Omaha Business Succession Planning Attorneys

 Taxes can be a major concern when planning out your estate.
 Both giving your property to a family member while you are alive, and leaving it to them upon your death, can incur transfer taxes, which have a federal rate of around 40%.
 While this number is quite high, everyone has an exemption for these taxes of up to $5.43 million per person.
 A surviving spouses may be able to use his or her deceased spouse’s unused exemption, but this requires careful planning and precise action at the time of the deceased spouse’s death.
 Assets beyond this exemption amount are subject to federal transfer taxes.
 We can work with you to create a plan and figure out how to deal with these taxes if they are going to be an issue.

-- Business Succession Info from the U.S. Small Business Administration
+- Close or Sell Your Business - U.S. Small Business Administration

 - Now Is the Time to Think About Your Small-Business Succession Plan